Our name is inspired by the simplest element in the universe:

 Hillary’s philosophy is that effective advertising happens when brands translate what they want to say into something consumers want to hear.

-Over the past 25+ years, she worked with brands large and small, global and local, interactive and integrated.
+Over the past 25+ years, she has worked with brands large and small, global and local, interactive and integrated.
 Through that, she’s learned what it takes to distill the brand’s passion and promise into actionable messages that people want to engage with.

 Before Hydrogen, Hillary worked at agencies such as BBDO, DDB and Wunderman on accounts like Chateau Ste.
 Michelle Winery & Estates, Holland America Line, Microsoft, T-Mobile, Amtrak Cascades and JanSport.